alecazam/kram/README.md

 Shift-/E - advance debug mode, this is texture content specific H - toggle hud
 I - show texture info in overlay
+W - toggle repeat filter, scales uv from [0,1] to [0,2]

 R/G/B/A - show channel in isolation
 P - toggle shader premul, the shader performs this after sampling but for point sampling it is correct S - toggle signed/unsigned

-Shift-/0 - refit the image
+Shift-/0 - refit the current mip image to 1x, or fit view.
+Smaller mips will appear at size with Shift-0.
 L - reload from disk if changed, zoom to fit
 Shift-L - reload, but at 1x